sebasibarguen/udacity-nanodegree-visualization/README.md

 By looking at the [Rita flight dataset](http://stat-computing.org/dataexpo/2009/the-data.html) for 2008, this visualization explores the relationship between **average flight departure delay time** and the hour of day.
 This also leads us to explore the relationship between delay time and other periods of time, like day of week and months of the year.

-I suggest you first [View the visualization](http://sebasibarguen.github.io/udacity-nanodegree-visualization/), and then read the full design process.
+I suggest you first [view the visualization](http://sebasibarguen.github.io/udacity-nanodegree-visualization/), and then read the full design process.

 ## Design